-• IV.D.4.a.
-Within one year of permit issuance, the County shall inventory and evaluate all current trash and recyclable pick-up operations, litter control programs, and public outreach efforts and issue a report of the findings as required in Part V. The analysis report shall identify opportunities for improving overall efficiency, especially in the Anacostia River watershed, which the County shall implement.
+IV.D.4.a.
+Within one year of permit issuance, the County shall inventory and evaluate all current trash and recyclable pick-up operations, litter control programs, and public outreach efforts and issue a report of the findings as required in Part V. The analysis report shall identify opportunities for improving overall efficiency, especially in the Middle Branch and Northwest Branch of the Patapsco River, which the County shall implement.